 Whistler’s financial position was serious.
 The birth of a daughter to Maud Franklin in February 1879 compounded domestic problems.
 To raise money he published etchings and lithographs, and a few mezzotint reproductions of his portraits.
 He painted expressive watercolours of Nankin porcelain for a catalogue of Sir Henry Thompson’s collection (1878).
 None of these measures sufficed.
 In May 1879 he was declared bankrupt.
 His work, his collections, and his house were sold at auction.

-Exhibited at the Fine Art Society in 1881, framed in three shades of gold, and with the room decorated in reddish-brown, greenish-yellow and gold, Whistler’s pastels were extensively reviewed.
+Exhibited at the Fine Art Society in 1881, framed in three shades of gold, Whistler’s pastels were extensively reviewed.
 The etchings were shown in London in 1880, arousing considerable discussion on Whistler's technique and subject matter.
-A further selection was shown in 1883, both in London and at Wunderlich's in New York, in an 'Arrangement in White and Yellow' which greatly influenced later exhibition design.
+A further selection was shown in 1883, both in London and at Wunderlich’s in New York, in an ‘Arrangement in White and Yellow’ which greatly influenced later exhibition design.
 The catalogue, designed by Whistler, maliciously quoted earlier press reviews.

 The first Venice set, of twelve etchings, was published in 1880, and the second, 26 etchings, was published by Messrs Dowdeswell in 1886.
 Whistler etched but never published several later sets, including a ‘Jubilee Set’ and an ‘East London Set’ in 1887, a ‘Renaissance Set’ in France in 1888, and an Amsterdam set in 1889.

 He travelled widely in England and Continental Europe, and his work was exhibited in Europe and America.
-The first watercolour he exhibited in New York, at the Pedestal Fund Art Loan Exhibition in 1883, was Snow (M877a), painted in Amsterdam in 1882.
+Wapping, one of the first paintings bought by an American, was also the first exhibited in New York, in the National Academy of Design in 1866.
+The Coast of Brittany (YMSM 37) was among works exhibited in Baltimore in 1876.
+The first watercolour shown in New York was Snow (M877a), painted in Amsterdam in 1882.
 In 1884 he painted seascapes in St Ives with his pupils, the Australian born Mortimer Menpes, and the English Walter Sickert.
 In 1885 he was in Holland arguing with W. M. Chase.
 Watercolours like Variations in Violet and Grey – Market Place, Dieppe (M1024) were shown beside those of the Impressionists at the Galerie Georges Petit, in Paris, in 1883 and 1887.
 He oscillated between London and Paris, with lengthy stays on coastal towns in France and England.
-In 1901 he filled books with sketches of Algiers and Corsica, and carried out his last etchings, in the streets of Ajaccio.
+In 1901 he convalesced in Algiers and Corsica, and carried out a few small oils and his last etchings, in the streets of Ajaccio.

 Arrangement in Black: Portrait of Señor Pablo de Sarasate (YMSM 315), showing the violinist on stage, was exhibited in London, Hamburg, Paris, and finally, in 1896, Pittsburgh, where it was bought by the Carnegie Institute, the first American public collection to acquire his work.
 Exhibiting at International exhibitions in Antwerp, Brussels, Paris, Munich, in Chicago and Philadelphia, in Dublin, Glasgow and St. Petersburg, Whistler gained medals and honours.